qlik-oss/corectl/README.md

-# Core CLI (Experimental)
+# Corectl (Experimental)
-Core CLI is a command line tool to perform reloads, fetch metadata and evaluate expressions in Qlik Core apps.
+Corectl is a command line tool to perform reloads, fetch metadata and evaluate expressions in Qlik Core apps.

 ---